Havrå

-Havrå or Havre (sometimes Havretunet or Havråtunet) is a cluster farm along the southern shore of the island of Osterøy in Osterøy municipality, Vestland county, Norway.
+Havrå (sometimes spelled Havre, Havretunet, or Havråtunet) is a preserved cluster farm along the southern shore of the island of Osterøy in Osterøy Municipality in Vestland county, Norway.
 Havrå is one of the last and best preserved of the common farm clusters on the western coast of Norway.
 Havrå was the first cultural environment to be protected under section 20 of the Norwegian Cultural Heritage Act.
 It was not connected to the national road network until late in the 1960s.

 Havrå is situated on very steep terrain on the south side of the island of Osterøy, along the Sørfjorden.
 The farm area is shaped in a typical fashion for the steep terrain along the Western Norwegian fjords.
 It can be clearly seen from both the railway (the Bergen Line) and the highway that goes between the cities of Bergen and Oslo.